 For the duration of my entire journey in Finland, Sweden, Denmark, Germany, the Netherlands, Switzerland, Slovenia, Croatia and Bosnia I never once had to pay for reservation fees.

-My preferred method for planning a Eurail journey while avoiding having to pay for reservation fees is to go to Deutsche Bahn website and search for trains that don’t require reservation by clicking the “All Without ICE” option.
+My preferred method for planning a Eurail journey while avoiding having to pay for reservation fees is to go to Deutsche Bahn website and search for trains that don’t require a reservation by clicking the “All Without ICE” option.

 The Pros and Cons of the Eurail Pass